roman-spiridonov/sandbox/NodeJS/express-test/README.md

 - Return user list as JSON (only authenticated users)
 - Render index and some other pages (server-side rendering)
 - Print the number of index page visits for current user session
+- Chat based on Web Sockets (using socket.io), with user authentication